 Contract-For-Difference (CFDs) Trading

-Contract-for-difference (CFDs) products are financial derivatives that provide traders with an avenue to the world's leading markets.
-A CFD is a binding contract between a trader and a broker to exchange the price difference of a product from the time it is opened until it is closed.
+A Contract-for-difference is a derivative product that lets you access the world's leading markets.
+CFDs are binding contracts between a trader and a broker.
+With a CFD, you agree to exchange the price difference of a product between when it is opened until it is closed.

-CFDs allow participants to profit from the price movements of an underlying asset, without actually assuming ownership.
+CFDs allow you to profit from price movements of an underlying asset without actually owning it.
 Due to the fact that operations are conducted outside of standardised exchanges, CFDs are considered to be over-the-counter (OTC) products.
-Below are a few of the benefits afforded to active traders:

-- Leverage: CFD products boost the purchasing power of participants, making it possible to open large positions with minimal capital.
+- Leverage: CFD products boost the purchasing power of traders, which makes it possible to open large positions with minimal capital.
 With available leverage at upwards of 30:1, these instruments feature limited margin requirements.

-- Flexibility: Traders are free to take active long or short positions in the market, thus making it possible to profit from rising or falling asset prices.
+- Flexibility: Traders are free to take long or short positions in the market, so you're able to profit from rising or falling asset prices.

 - Diversity: CFD listings are extensive and vary from broker to broker.
 Popular instruments are based upon corporate stocks, equity indices, currencies, commodities and debt products.

-- Liquidity: A CFD is a contract with two counterparties―the trader and broker.
-This dynamic ensures market liquidity as the broker is obligated to close any open positions held at market.
+- Liquidity: A CFD is a contract with two parties: the trader and broker.
+This ensures liquidity because the broker is obliged to close any open positions held at market.

-- Limited Costs: Costs are limited to the bid/ask spread and are typically free of commissions as well as maintenance fees.
+- Limited Costs: Costs are limited to the bid/ask spread.
+They are typically free from commissions – as well as maintenance fees.

-- The implementation of enhanced leverage makes CFD trading inherently risky.
-Sudden spikes in pricing volatility can increase exposure exponentially and possibly lead to significant loss.
+- Enhanced leverage makes CFD trading inherently risky.
+Sudden spikes in volatility can greatly increase your exposure and lead to significant loss

-- Bid/ask spreads can vary with respect to evolving market conditions and brokerage outlet, thus cutting into profitability.
-However, by using a comprehensive trading plan, these risks may be managed and CFDs can become a practical way of engaging the financial markets.
+- Bid/ask spreads can vary based on evolving market conditions and brokerage outlet.
+This can cut into profitability – but a comprehensive forex trading strategy can help you to manage these risks.
+As such, CFDs can become a practical way of trading the markets.

-A good place for traders to start, however, is in analysing currency inflows and outflows of an economy, which are often published by the nation's central bank.
-Additionally, they may rely on news and data releases from a country to get a notion of future currency trends.
+A good place for traders to start, however, is looking at currency inflows and outflows of an economy.
+These are often published and made available by the nation's central bank.
+Traders may rely on news and data releases from a country to get an idea of future trends.

-Technical analysis encompasses a long list of individual methods used to detect likely currency trends.
-Many traders appreciate technical analysis because they feel it gives them an objective, visual and scientific basis for determining when to buy and sell currencies.
+Technical analysis covers a long list of individual methods used to detect likely currency trends.
+Many traders appreciate technical analysis because they feel that it gives them an objective, visual and scientific basis for deciding when to buy and sell currencies.

 What Is The Best Forex Trading Strategy For You?